Yodo1Games/MAS-Documents/markdowns/integration-android.md

 # Android Integration

 > MAS supports Android version 4.4.+ (Android API level: 19+) and above
+>
+> Need compileSdkVersion 31 from MAS SDK 4.6.1

 ## The Integration Steps
 ### 1. Open your project-level `build.gradle` and add the relevant code.